Jesse Mendez

-Jesse Wayne Mendez (born April 28, 2002) is an American freestyle and folkstyle wrestler who competes at 65 kilograms.
+Jesse Wayne Mendez (born April 28, 2003) is an American freestyle and graduated folkstyle wrestler who competes at 65 kilograms.
 In freestyle, he claimed a silver medal at the 2023 U20 World Championships.

-In folkstyle, Mendez is a two-time NCAA Division I National champion at 141 pounds, as well as a three-time All-American for the Ohio State Buckeyes.
+In folkstyle, Mendez was a two-time NCAA Division I National champion at 141 pounds, as well as a four-time All-American for the Ohio State Buckeyes.

 Folkstyle career

 Ohio State University

 Mendez was just the 10th wrestler to win four Indiana wrestling state titles capping off a 157-1 high school career.
 Mendez also competed for team USA at the 2019 Cadet Worlds and 2021 Junior Worlds.

 2022-2023

 Mendez started as a true freshman for the Buckeyes at 133 lbs.
 Mendez had a strong regular season finishing 13–3 with notable losses to Vito Arujau 6-1 and Roman Bravo-Young 8–2.
 Mendez finished his first Big 10 tournament with a sixth-place finish going 1–3.
 Mendez kicked off his first NCAA tournament with a 12-4 major decision over Brendan Ferretti of Navy.
 Mendez was sent to the consolation bracket after a 6–2 loss to Arizona State's Michael McGee.
 Mendez then rattled off four straight wins including wins over Lucas Byrd of Illinois and avenging a regular season loss against Sam Latona of Virginia Tech to land on the podium.
 Mendez finished the tournament with back-to-back losses to Michael McGee and Aaron Nagao of Minnesota to cap off a sixth-place finish as a true freshman.